ilyasBenismael/3D_oranges/README.md

 4. **SuGaR (Surface-Aligned 3DGS)**
    Extends 3DGS with **surface alignment regularization**, ensuring Gaussians stay attached to true surfaces.
    This yields **cleaner, more precise geometry**, particularly for **distant or occluded fruits**.

 ---

-### ✅ Final Choice
-After evaluating all families, the combination that best satisfies our constraints is:

-> **SfM → PatchMatch-MVS → SuGaR**

-This setup guarantees:
-- Metric accuracy (SfM)
-- Dense, reliable geometry (MVS)
-- Robust, surface-aligned refinement (SuGaR)

-It achieves the right balance between **scientific accuracy**, **field robustness**, and **control over geometry**, without relying on synthetic priors or depth supervision.

----